AltairBinx/Glint/README.md

 # Info

-Glint Is A OS Developed With Cosmos, It Is A DOS That Is Designed For Home Users.
+Glint Is A OS Developed With Cosmos.

 # How To Install